 Please not that this post, as with all posts here at TheWorryGames.com, pertains to anxiety that is not caused by trauma, a medical condition or that is co-existing with another diagnosis.
 Regardless of the cause of your anxiety, if you feel it is beyond your control, please consider professional help.

-Basically, I just want to say that I think it is very important for those with Generalized Anxiety Disorder and Panic Disorder to understand that having an anxiety disorder doesn’t mean something is “wrong” with you.
+It is very important for those with Generalized Anxiety Disorder and Panic Disorder to understand that having an anxiety disorder doesn’t mean something is “wrong” with you.

 I spent a great deal of time in the early days of my anxiety disorder believing that I had become ill and was broken or having some strange kind of break with reality.
 I thought I was no longer “me”.
-I was now this new person..this odd, weird person who had no control over her emotions, mind, or brain anymore.
+I thought I was now this new person..this odd, weird person who had no control over her emotions, mind, or brain anymore.

 Anxiety disorders are not something that is “happening to you”.